Pair of found photographic portraits, signed by ‘Fotografia Beleza’, Porto (Portugal). Date unknown.

 By choosing Mrs X as the centre of the attention in the installation, the man Mr Y, is left standing in the shadow, as if waiting in line, but never out of sight.
 He waits and suggests the work could evolve and become more complex (he may also be submitted to some kind of accelerated mutation on a next level of development).

-Ultimately, this work brings a strong presence of robotics and video as mediators/modifiers of photographic images, a reflection of present times and an important factor of experimentation in my practice.
+Ultimately, this work brings robotics and video as mediators/modifiers of photographic images, a reflection of present times and an important factor of experimentation in my practice.
 This connects also with my previous exploration of movement over still photographs (Short Narratives).
 On another level it brings the family as an underlying theme in my research.
 The scan over the portrait of the woman is a conscious meditation and a comment (at least in my vision of things) on the gaze of genre (male-female or vice-versa) and of surveillance and its political implications in our privacy and freedom.